-Visualisation is one of the most powerful things you have in your arsenal for mental strength.
+Visualization is one of the most powerful things you have in your arsenal for mental strength.
 When you find yourself in a new or stressful situation, your brain will automatically try to find a similar situation in your ‘bank of memories’ as guidance about how to conduct yourself.

-Visualisation ‘hacks’ this automation as it gets you to create strong, repeated mental imagery.
-The Shaolin Monks in China use visualisation to help them learn Kung Fu.
+Visualization ‘hacks’ this automation as it gets you to create strong, repeated mental imagery.
+The Shaolin Monks in China use visualization to help them learn Kung Fu.
 They imagine themselves using their martial arts skills, going through the motions so that when it comes to use them for real, the skills are accessed quickly in the brain, allowing them to apply their Kung Fu like second nature.
 Relating to the CHIMP PARADOX (Get this sent to your inbox when you subscribe to our newsletter below), the monks are adding an automation to the computer part of the brain ready for instant access.
 This is where muscle memory is stored.

 MENTAL STRENGTH HACK #7: FEAR IS USEFUL

 Fear is a survival mechanism.
-When you perceive danger, a change develops in your behaviour.
+When you perceive danger, a change develops in your behavior.
 Fight, flight or freeze.
 However, worrying about fear means we suffer more in imagination than we do in reality.
 A survey included in the book ‘Nerve’ by Taylor Clark, revealed that people are more fearful of public speaking than death.
 Yes, at a funeral, statistically more people would prefer to be the one who has lost their life as opposed to the one giving the eulogy!

 Today’s soldiers are given insights into understanding their fear and realising that it actually has many benefits.
 Fear keeps you focused, makes you see clearer.
 It pushes you to keep going.
 It makes you march faster and try harder.
 A German proverb reads, ‘Fear makes the wolf bigger than he is.’
 Yet, the battlefield is a breeding ground for fear.
 There is so much to be fearful of and here are some ways to counter it: